-- introduce staff to the accessibility web regulations
+- Introducing staff to the accessibility web regulations

-- provide an overview of the implications in further and higher education
+- Providing an overview of the implications in further and higher education

-- give staff an understanding of why these must be considered in daily working practices
+- Giving staff an understanding of why these must be considered in daily working practices

-Prior to the first live session there are pre-requisite tasks to complete.
-You will have 1 week to complete these which are to be submitted in our course support platform itslearning.
-You will receive login credentials for the platform and all the information regarding the pre-requisites 1 week in advance of the first live session.
+Before the first live session there are pre-requisite tasks to complete.
+You will have one week to complete these tasks and submit them to our course support platform itslearning.
+You will receive login credentials for the platform and all the pre-requisites information one week before the first live session.

-Online course work is expanded on in the live sessions, with the opportunities to question, reflect on and develop knowledge to make existing working practice more accessible.
+This online course work will be expanded on in the live sessions, with opportunities to question, reflect on and develop knowledge to make existing working practice more accessible.

-Between the two live sessions, there are further course activities to allow participants to try out the testing and amending of documents.
+Between the two live sessions, there are further course activities so you can try out the testing and amending of documents.

-The second live session then explores the best practice and use of tools that can be used in the day-to-day creation of documents, resources, and presentations etc.
+The second live session then explores best practices and tools that can be used in the day-to-day creation of documents, resources, and presentations etc.